Generic name: ganciclovir (injection) (gan SYE kloe veer)

 What other drugs will affect ganciclovir?

-Ganciclovir can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, or pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).
+Ganciclovir can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, high blood pressure, or pain or arthritis (including Advil, Motrin, and Aleve).

 Tell your doctor about all your other medicines, especially:

 drugs that weaken the immune system such as cancer medicine or steroids.